semgrep/semgrep-docs/docs/semgrep-code/rule-board.md

 Rules and rulesets are displayed as **cards** in Semgrep Cloud Platform.
 Group cards by dragging and dropping cards into the columns.
 Columns represent the actions undertaken in response to findings from that rule or ruleset.

-The columns and their corresonding actions are:
+The columns and their corresponding actions are:

 <dl>
     <dt>Monitor</dt>